Ibra66f/Soy-engine/README.md

 ---

 ### Q: Which operating systems are supported? 💻
-**A:** The engine is primarily tested on Windows and Linux (including WSL).
-Mac support has not been fully explored yet, so contributions in that area are welcome.
+**A:** The engine is primarily tested on Windows.
+Mac support has not work yet, so contributions in that area are welcome.

 ---